Bryanskiy/posts/delegation in generic contexts.md

 - Ban delegation from free functions to a methods with generics in a parent container, or even ban delegation from free functions to a methods.
 - Introduce new generic parameters in delegation item like for impls.
-- Allow inference variables in delegation items.
+- Map inference variables to generic params.

 We would not like to follow the first option, because any subset can always be banned as long as the feature is unstable.
 On the contrary, we would like to accommodate as many cases as possible within a limited syntactic budget and gather the most comprehensive user experience.